prakashsellathurai/covid-19-analysis/README.md

 # Covid19 Analysis

-Project intended to do research on forecasting models and actual effects on post-Covid
+Project intended to do research on forecasting models and actual effects on covid 19 data from who